Raphael-Boichot/The-TinyGB-Printer/README.md

 **The TinyGB Printer assembled with a 2xAAA battery box**
 ![](/Images/TinyGB_Printer_assembled.jpg)

+You can of course attach the wires more conveniently or design a fancy 3D prinred shell.

 **Troubleshooting**
 - Last image is not written ?
 You've probably switched the device off while the led was still on or you forgot to tear paper with the pushbutton in tear mode.
 - Last batch of images is incomplete (empty folder or just first images recorded with a multi-print) ?
 The batteries are completely out of juice, recharge them.